Weight management: Diets

 The plant-based diet is largely based on consumption of beans, grains, fruits, and vegetables and removal of meat, fish, and occasionally dairy and egg products from intake.
 In other words, fiber and unsaturated fat intake is increased and consumption of higher calorie meats and saturated fats is decreased.
 This diet has been shown to reduce BMI and introduce positive body composition changes when compared to a carnivore diet.
+Plant-based diets provide a lot of fiber in the meals which allows the body to lose weight and keep that weight off.
+Removing fried foods such as french fries, donuts, potato chips, and fried chicken, and sticking to an all plant-based diet comes with a lot of positive and healthy benefits.